 View-->Control Panel: The main control panel window will open, shown below.

 View-->Setpoint Control:

 Shows the on-board temperature control screen.
-This screen is only available when Control Source HYD on the Configuration Page is set to Setpoints (not BACnet or Signals).
+This screen is only available when Control Source HYD on the Configuration Page is set to Setpoints (not Signals or BACnet).